 (NaturalHealth365) Our ancient ancestors grew up in a world of stress and scarcity.
 Food was often not available and intermittent fasting was common.
 This form of life left a genetic blueprint with key information pertaining to our health and wellbeing.

-Intermittent fasting reduces free radical damage, regulates inflammatory conditions in the body and starves off cancer cell formation.
+Intermittent fasting helps to eliminate fatigue, calm down inflammatory conditions in the body and starves off cancer cell formation.

 In nature, when animals get sick they stop eating and instead focus on resting.
 This is a primal instinct to reduce stress on their internal system so there body can fight off infection.
 This natural mechanism allows the animal to concentrate all their internal energy systems towards immunity.